 Child abuse and neglect prevention services are provided by the Maine Children's Trust, Inc. and Child Abuse and Neglect Councils, which receive funding and provide services in all 16 counties in Maine.
 The Maine Children's Trust, Inc. communicates, coordinates, and consults with DHHS Child Welfare Services management in its efforts at prevention of child abuse and neglect.
 The Trust receives the Community Based Child Abuse Prevention Program federal grant from ACF.
+In 2015 the Councils offered a combined 139 parenting educations classes, each class consisting of multiple sessions.

 OCFS added a Prevention Team to the OCFS in February, 2014.
 This unit has begun to look at a five-year data set to establish a baseline from which to measure successes and challenges.
 A few of the many data points being examined include drug affected baby numbers, child deaths and serious injuries, risk factors related to removals, reports deemed inappropriate for intervention, and many others.
 By working with the community, other state agencies and existing systems and resources, prevention has become a clear focus within the department.
 Prevention strategies are implemented within policy and practice with a focus on secondary and tertiary prevention.
-The OCFS Prevention seeks to reduce repeat maltreatment rates, child deaths and serious injuries by supporting various initiatives across the spectrum of care.
+The OCFS Prevention Team seeks to reduce repeat maltreatment rates, child deaths and serious injuries by supporting various initiatives across the spectrum of care.
 Empowering the community to aid in the important mission of child safety for all Maine children is a priority of the prevention team.